shabtronic/GateXpander/README.md

 For guitar this means the harder you hit the strings the more the sound will fade in - this is great for slow power chord control.

-Currently the VST3 presets are broken for some unknown reason.
+Currently the VST3 factory presets are broken for some unknown reason.

 ![](./Images/GateExpanderVst3.png)